nicsuzor/wikijuris/ausip/patent-infringement.markdown

-**Video overview by Taylor Lennox on[When the rights to an invention will be owned by an employer](https://www.youtube.com/watch?v=mF5DzTcqB4k).**
+**Video overview by Taylor Lennox on[When the rights to an invention will be owned by an employer](https:_www.youtube.com/watch?v=mF5DzTcqB4k).**

 ### Employee Inventions
 Ownership of employee inventions vests in employers where there is an express term in the employment contract.
-Any express term should not be so wide as to constitute a restraint of trade. [^AUTOREPLACEDElectroluxLtdvHudson1977FSR312ENDREPLACE] In //Electrolux//, an adaptor to fit a bag to a vacuum cleaner was invented by a storekeeper and the terms of his employment had nothing to do with inventing in relation to vacuum cleaners.
+Any express term should not be so wide as to constitute a restraint of trade. [^AUTOREPLACEDElectroluxLtdvHudson1977FSR312ENDREPLACE] In _Electrolux_, an adaptor to fit a bag to a vacuum cleaner was invented by a storekeeper and the terms of his employment had nothing to do with inventing in relation to vacuum cleaners.
-[^AUTOREPLACEDElectroluxLtdvHudson1977FSR312ENDREPLACE]: //Electrolux Ltd v Hudson// [1977] FSR 312
+[^AUTOREPLACEDElectroluxLtdvHudson1977FSR312ENDREPLACE]: _Electrolux Ltd v Hudson_ [1977] FSR 312

 Ownership can also vest in employers by way of implied terms.
 Where employees are engaged to use their inventive faculty, they will be considered to be doing work they are paid to do.
 In these instances, the benefits to the employer include the rights to invention. [^AUTOREPLACEDUWAvGray200982IPR206ENDREPLACE]
-[^AUTOREPLACEDUWAvGray200982IPR206ENDREPLACE]: //UWA v Gray// (2009) 82 IPR 206
+[^AUTOREPLACEDUWAvGray200982IPR206ENDREPLACE]: _UWA v Gray_ (2009) 82 IPR 206

 ## Ownership and Exploitation: Assignment and Licensing